Bonus sacrifice – how to save tax

 What is bonus sacrifice?

-For many higher earners, a bonus can make up a significant part of your overall remuneration.
+If you’re a high earner, the chances are that your bonus makes up a significant part of your overall remuneration.

 Typically, you’ll be able to sacrifice some, or all of your bonus into your pension.
-This is known as bonus sacrifice, or can sometimes be called salary exchange.
+This is known as bonus sacrifice (aka salary sacrifice or salary exchange)

 What’s the benefit of bonus sacrifice?